albin-mema/Riva_elixir/docs/GDPR_COMPLIANCE.md

 ## Executive Summary

-The Riva Ash reservation system employs a dual-actor architecture that naturally aligns with GDPR data controller/processor relationships.
+The reservation system employs a dual-actor architecture that naturally aligns with GDPR data controller/processor relationships.
 This document outlines our current compliance status, identifies gaps, and provides a roadmap for full GDPR compliance.

 ### Key Findings:
 - ✅ **Strong Foundation**: Audit trails, soft deletes, and data minimization already implemented